 - J. C. Nichols Collection (SC48) , Missouri Valley Special Collections

-- J. C. Nichols Company Records , Western Historical Manuscript Collection, University of Missouri-Kansas City
+- J. C. Nichols Company Records , The State Historical Society of Missouri Research Center—Kansas City (PDF)

 Christensen, Lawrence O. Dictionary of Missouri Biography .
 Columbia: University of Missouri Press, 1999.